performant-software/faircopy/src/latest.md

 ## Version 1.2.1

-This is a monthly maintenance release for November 2024.
+This is a maintenance release for February 2025.

 ### Improvements

 * FairCopy now displays a list of the validation errors in the sidebar, making it easier to locate and resolve them.
 * Resources are now sorted alphanumberically by xml:id in the exported XML.
+* Upgrade to EditionCrafter v1.2.0

 ### Bug Fixes